-- Category 1: commended to the Committee - Category 2: essential modifications > revision > resubmission to EP - Category 3: Pre-project Proposal is required (either submitted to the EP for appraisal or directly submitted to the Committee) - Category 4: not recommended and submitted to the Committee with recommendation not to approve the Project Proposal (e.g. complete reformulation is necessary; or in case of the project rev.2 proposals, because they don't attend properly the recommendations made by the panel; insufficient information)
+- Category 1: commended to the Committee - Category 2: essential modifications > revision > resubmission to EP - Category 3: Pre-project Proposal is required (either submitted to the EP for appraisal or directly submitted to the Committee) - Category 4: not recommended and submitted to the Committee with recommendation not to approve the Project Proposal (e.g. complete reformulation is necessary; or in case of the project rev.2 proposals, because they don't attend properly the recommenda-tions made by the panel; insufficient information)

-Major findings of the EP in 2017
+Major findings of the EP in 2018

-- The proposals are submitted from government agencies, NGOs and local communities organizations addressing the various needs of the countries at national, regional and local levels - Project sustainability after project completion was a frequent failure - Proposals from new members often did not match with the criteria for project formulation - Only 2 proposals covered transboundary topics - Gender issues were seldomly incorporated - Focal points in some cases did not screen propsals before submission - Guidelines for Environmental and Social Risks and Impact Assessments in ITTO Projects were tested and found useful.
+- The proposals are submitted from government agencies, NGOs and local communities organizations addressing the various needs of the countries at national, regional and local levels - Project sustainability after project completion was a frequent failure - Only 1 proposal covered transboundary topics - Gender issues were seldomly incorporated (only 2) - Focal points in some cases did not screen propsals before submission - Process from first-time submission to project approval is slow - Guidelines for Environmental and Social Risks and Impact Assessments in ITTO Projects were tested and found useful.
 But proposals must address the risks adequately (missing in Manual)